wjenh/PDP-1-Disassembler/README.md

 If binary characters occur outside of a RIM or BIN block, they could be data that is read under program control.
 THey will be ignored.

+## A NOTE ABOUT MACRO1
+Macro1, of which there are a few versions, is a cross-assembler for PDP-1 macro source.
+While it generally follows the native macro functionality, it does very limited error checking.
+It's quite easy to generate binaries that won't work, and unfortunately it rarely warns you.
+In fact, some appear correct in the listing, but the binary code that's output isn't correct.
+So, if you are having issues with code not working, carefully check your source.

 ## ERRORS
-The following errors are possible and will be reported on stderr after which an exit(1) is done.
+The following errors are possible and will be reported on stderr after which an exit(1) is done, except see EOF.
 - Incorrect command line arguments
 - Unterminated RIM block
 - Malformed BIN block
-- Premature EOF
+- Premature EOF.
+This results in a warning, but the code up to the EOF is still disassembled.

 ## BUILDING
 Just do: